Module 6.4: Compliance for Regulated Industries

 Pause and predict: The audit policy below uses

 Metadatalevel for Secrets instead ofRequestResponse.
-Why would logging Secret access atRequestResponselevel actually make your cluster LESS secure, even though it captures more information?
+Why would logging Secret access atRequestResponselevel actually make your cluster less secure, even though it appears to capture more information about what is happening?

 Understanding Audit Levels